Events planned across Scotland to celebrate coronation

 The coronation ceremony will be beamed from Westminster Abbey on to a big screen in Edinburgh’s West Princes Street Gardens, and Glasgow Cathedral will also show proceedings live.

-Gun salutes will take place at Edinburgh and Stirling castles to mark the occasion, along with community events up and down the country.
+Gun salutes have taken place at Edinburgh and Stirling castles to mark the occasion, and community events are being held up and down the country.

 At Balmoral, where Queen Elizabeth II died last year, well-wishers will be able to watch the coronation live on screens across the royal estate, and the Ballater Pipe Band will play at periods throughout the day.